 A study of the development of Western Civilization from the Enlightenment era to the present.
 This will include specific study of absolutism in the 18th century, the Industrial Revolution, French Revolution, the development of European nationalism and liberalism, and the rise of Europe as a global power, culminating in an analysis of the two world wars and the Cold War era.
-Three hours lecture/discussion a week.

-HIS 172 - World History to 1500 (3) Prerequisite: None
+HIS 172 - World History to 1500 (3)